 If you’re willing to slum it a bit (there’s only camping), can cope with the heat and a busy constantly-chasing-wildlife itinerary, you will be rewarded with some of the most incredible nature sightings practically all to yourself.

-From jungle to salt flats, desert to ice-capped mountains, there are an abundance of Bolivian adventures to be experienced all over the country.
-I hope this snapshot of some cool outdoor activities have proven what a fantastic destination Bolivia is for adventure travel is South America!
+From jungle to salt flats, desert to ice-capped mountains, there are an abundance of Bolivian adventures to be experienced in different landscapes all over the country.
+I hope this snapshot of some cool outdoor activities have proven what a fantastic destination Bolivia is for adventure travel!